tmhglnd/mercury/docs/collaborate.md

 Flok will send the entire code via OSC messaging to port 4880.
 Mercury should be listening to this port automatically.

-## Combine Mercury with Hydra (Audioreactive Visuals)
+## Combine Mercury with Hydra

+For creating Audioreactive Visuals.
 Follow this guide if you like to let Hydra react to the sounds that you code with Mercury when using Flok.

-**for next.flok with `mercury-web`**
+### flok.cc with `mercury-web`

 1. Open a panel for `mercury-web` and a panel for `hydra`
 2. Create some code in mercury that generates sound and run it